Frequently Asked Questions

 Can the dues for my Academic Language Therapy Association (ALTA) certification be applied to the licensed dyslexia therapist or licensed dyslexia practitioner application or renewal fees?

-The application form asks me to provide my original transcript from my college.
+The application form asks me to provide my original transcript from my university.
 Can I send in a copy instead?

-No. The Department of State Health Services requires an official transcript issued by the college or university, but it does not have to be sent in a sealed envelope.
+No. Copies of transcripts are not accepted.
+The Department of State Health Services requires an official transcript issued by the college or university, but it does not have to be sent in a sealed envelope.
 The transcript does not have to be mailed directly from the college or university.
 Transcripts may be faxed to DSHS, but only if they are faxed directly from the school’s official registrar to the fax number provided on the application.
 The fax must contain sufficient information to identify the applicant.

 The application asks for my criminal history background.
 What do I need to disclose?

 You will need to provide information on all felony and/or misdemeanor offenses.
 You will need to provide information if you have ever been arrested, charged, convicted, entered a plea of nolo contendere (no contest), a plea of guilty, and/or received deferred adjudication for a felony or misdemeanor.
 You must also include any convictions which are currently on appeal.
 Please note that most minor traffic offenses do not need to be reported to DSHS.
 DUI/DWI is NOT a minor traffic offense.
 If you do not have a criminal history, check "No" on the criminal history questions.
 Failure to report your criminal history may jeopardize your application.

 If I apply for and qualify to be a licensed dyslexia therapist or licensed dyslexia practitioner, will I receive a license certificate?